 Pledging 2% of my Income to Effective Charities in 2026

 I have taken a pledge to donate at least 2% of my income to effective charities in 2026, as part of Giving What We Can’s trial pledge.
+This will be the first time I have done any kind of effective giving.

-Selfish Reasons to Give
+Reasons to Give Effectively

 The Case for Doing it Publicly